dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 https://demo.wiz.io/data-findings#~(groupBy~'location~filters~())
 2. How do you find which data volumes on a VM actually have a data finding?
 A:
 3. Where do you define a custom classifier?
 A: Policies > Data Classification Rules > Create Data Classification Rule
 4. I wanted to exclude scanning of private buckets in a specific region.
 Where can specify this?
 A: Settings > Scanners > Data Security.
-Under Buckets, select Scope = Scan all resources, excluding ones matching tag, subscription, region or project and specifiy the regions to exclude.
+Under Buckets, select Scope = Scan all resources, excluding ones matching tag, subscription, region or project and specify the regions to exclude.
 5. How do I quickly see issues that identify data is being actively exfiltrated?
 A: Go to Issues and select Risk = Data Leakage.